Dad, are you naked under all those clothes? — 7-year-old Josh to his dad

-Satan is smart, wise, and very, very tricky.
-If he can get you asking the wrong question, you will never come up with the right answer.
-If you are a Christian (you have accepted God's forgiveness and asked Christ to take over your life) then the wrong question is, "How do I make myself righteous?"
-But this is the question Satan loves for you to ask, because it has no right answer.
-It also distracts you from a fundamental command of God that can seriously protect you from the lies of Satan in many areas:
+Satan is smart and very tricky.
+If he can get you asking the wrong question, you’ll never come up with the right answer.
+If you are a Christian, the wrong question is, “How do I make myself righteous?”
+But this is the question Satan loves for you to ask, because it distracts you from a fundamental command of God that can seriously protect you from the lies of Satan in many areas:

-Please note this passage doesn't say to go out and find a breastplate of righteousness.
-He doesn't say to go out and create a breastplate of righteousness.
-Anything you try to build yourself is based on your own performance, your own works.
-If you build your own armor, it's going to be flawed and weak, and you'll know it.
-You'll always have to make sure you're doing enough to be protected, enough to be righteous, enough to justify yourself.
-On top of being extremely exhausting, that is way out of sync with the way it's supposed to be.
+Please note this passage doesn’t say to go out and find a breastplate of righteousness.
+He doesn’t say to go out and create a breastplate of righteousness.
+If you build your own armor, it’s going to be flawed and weak.
+You’ll always have to make sure you’re doing enough to be protected, enough to be righteous, enough to justify yourself.
+On top of being extremely exhausting, that is way out of sync with the way it’s supposed to be.
 God wants you to stand firm in the breastplate of righteousness He has made for you.
 Your job is to put your trust in what He has done.

-The breastplate covers the whole chest area going down to the abdomen.
+The breastplate covers the whole chest and abdomen.
 It covers all the vital organs, the things that keep you alive.
 You have this righteousness in Christ.

 How will you answer?